○ 10 min read

 Get a Great Night’s Sleep

-Having a bedtime routine can encourage better quality sleep, and sticking to it will give you long-term benefits and help you maintain your energy.
-Starting by avoiding blue light and artificial light exposure a few hours before bedtime (or when the sun goes down would be best) to help your circadian rhythm stay in balance.
+Having a bedtime routine can encourage quality sleep, and sticking to it will give you long-term benefits and help you maintain your energy.
+Starting by avoiding blue light and artificial light exposure a few hours before bedtime (or when the sun goes down would be best) to help your circadian rhythm stay.
 Relaxing activities such as reading a book, meditating, or taking a walk can help you wind down at the end of the day and help promote a good night’s rest.

 Eat a Balanced Diet

 If you are what you eat, then certainly, the vitality of the food you consume will determine the foundation of your energy levels.
 Food becomes energy, and diets that don’t have enough of the right nutrients make it more difficult for your body to convert into efficient fuel that keeps you going.
 A diet high in sugar and processed foods can leave the body feeling drained and may be lacking in specific nutrients the body needs to keep you feeling good.
 Rich, heavy, or greasy foods can also make you feel sluggish and can put an extra burden on your system.
 Getting enough high-quality protein and healthy fats is essential to keeping energy up.
-Also, make sure you have an abundance of colorful nutrients that come from fruits and vegetables, which are important for cellular health and energy.
+Also, make sure you have an abundance of colorful nutrients that come from fruits and vegetables, which are important for health and energy.

 The Essential Element